 Tesla workers in Buffalo move to form a union

-Tesla workers at a plant in Buffalo, New York, on Tuesday announced a campaign to form what would be the electric car company's first union, setting up a potential clash with CEO Elon Musk.
+Tesla workers at a plant in Buffalo, New York, announced a campaign to form what would be the electric car company's first union, setting up a potential clash with CEO Elon Musk.

 Workers in Tesla's Autopilot division emailed a letter Tuesday to management announcing their intent to unionize and asking the company to stay neutral in the campaign.